Incorporating LLM Embeddings for Variation Across the Human Genome: Introduction

+While these works establish the downstream utility of LLM and LLM embedding approaches for genetic variants, the existing literature remains bifurcated in focus and scale.
+Among efforts curating functional annotations, the coverage is often limited to a small fraction of the genome or restricted to variant-level classification.
+Conversely, while individual-level models like PRSformer achieve biobank-scale performance in phenotype prediction, they rely on representations learned directly from genotype-phenotype observations, without explicitly leveraging external functional knowledge available in comprehensive genomic resources.
+This leaves a gap for a comprehensive, general-purpose, whole-genome resource of functional annotation and embeddings that can serve as a foundation for diverse downstream applications.

-To address this gap, we have led among the first efforts in the field by curating functional annotations for all possible 8,812,917,339 SNVs and 79,997,898 million observed indels in the human genome using the FAVOR~\citep{zhou2023favor}, ClinVar~\citep{landrum2016clinvar}, and the GWAS Catalog~\citep{buniello2019nhgri} databases, leading to 8,892,915,237 variants in total.
-From these rich resources, we generated three embedding datasets: (1) embeddings for $\sim$1.5 million SNVs in HapMap3~\citep{international2010integrating} $+$ Multi-Ethnic Genotyping Arrays (MEGA)~\citep{bien2016strategies} chip array; (2) embeddings for $\sim$90 million variants imputed using the Haplotype Reference Consortium~\citep{haplotype2016reference} and UK10K~\citep{uk10k2015uk10k} $+$ 1000 Genomes~\citep{10002015global} reference panels, both computed with OpenAI’s \texttt{text-embedding-3-large} model with support from an OpenAI grant; and (3) embeddings for the full set of $\sim$9 billion possible variants using \texttt{Qwen3-Embedding-0.6B}.
-These resources provide one of the first systematic representations of human genomic variation at multiple resolutions, offering a unique foundation for downstream analysis.
+To address this gap, we have led among the first efforts in the field by curating natural language annotations for all possible 8,812,917,339 SNVs and 79,997,898 observed indels in the human genome using the FAVOR~\citep{zhou2023favor}, ClinVar~\citep{landrum2016clinvar}, and the GWAS Catalog~\citep{buniello2019nhgri, cerezo2025nhgri} databases, leading to 8,892,915,237 variants in total.
+From these rich resources, we generated three embedding datasets: (1) embeddings for $\sim$1.5 million SNVs in HapMap3~\citep{international2010integrating} $+$ Multi-Ethnic Genotyping Arrays (MEGA,~\citealp{bien2016strategies}) chip array; (2) embeddings for $\sim$90 million variants imputed using the Haplotype Reference Consortium~\citep{haplotype2016reference} and UK10K~\citep{uk10k2015uk10k} $+$ 1000 Genomes~\citep{10002015global} reference panels, both computed with OpenAI’s \texttt{text-embedding-3-large} model; and (3) embeddings for the full set of $\sim$9 billion possible variants using \texttt{Qwen3-Embedding-0.6B}.
+These resources provide one of the first systematic representations of human genomic variation at this scale, offering a unique foundation for downstream analysis.